pierclgr/pierclgr/README.md

 - ⚡ Fun facts:
   - 🥋 I used to be a karateka during my teenage years
-  - 👔 I have a collection of fragrances
   - 🛴 I own an electric scooter
   - 🏎 I'm a diehard Formula 1 fan (forza Ferrari)